 Environmental variability from one year to another may also result in differences in prevalence and intensity between years that could affect likelihood of detection.
 Surveys should therefore be designed to account for such variability and sample populations in a manner to maximise the likelihood of detecting a disease should it occur.
 This may require targeting temporal windows such that sampling can only take place during limited periods within a single year.
 Based on an assessment of potential pathways of introduction of the diseases, high risk regions or aquaculture establishments should be identified and preferentially included in the surveillance programmes.
 For example, establishments near ports or processing facilities may have higher likelihood of exposure to introduced pathogenic agents.

 To maximise the likelihood of pathogenic agent detection, surveys should select species and life stages most likely to be infected and take place at times of the year when temperature and season offer the best opportunity for detection.
 At least two surveys per year (for at least two consecutive years) need to be conducted.
-If sampling is clustered in time (e.g., 2 discrete surveys per year), they should be conucted three or more months apart to declare freedom unless disease-specific evidence supports an alternative strategy.
+If sampling is clustered in time (e.g., 2 discrete surveys per year), they should be conducted three or more months apart to declare freedom unless disease-specific evidence supports an alternative strategy.
 However, if sampling is relatively continuous through time, samples can be aggregated for assessment at 6 month intervals without requiring a 3 month gap.
 The number of aquaculture establishments and aquatic animals sampled should be sufficient to generate an overall 95% confidence or greater that the pathogenic agent is at or below the design prevalence.
 Design prevalence at the animal and higher levels of aggregation (i.e. pond, aquaculture establishment, village, etc.) should be 2% or lower (a higher design prevalence can only be used if justified by epidemiological evidence).
 Surveys should be designed in accordance with the recommendations provided in Article 1.4.1.

 Rationale: Text modification needed per earlier comment under 1.4.10.
 Additional language is needed because a 3-month respite in surveillance only makes sense if sampling is clustered in time.
 If sampling is relatively continuous, samples should simply be aggregated at 6-month intervals for assessment (as long as they are conducted in conducive temperatures/seasons).
 Without this additional wording the implication is that is surveys with relatively continuous sampling would need to discard data to achieve a 3-month gap.